tidymodels/tidymodels.org/README.md

 * To do a complete rerender, run `re-render.R` script.

+## Heavy engine dependencies

+Some pages use engines that require large external downloads (Spark, torch).
+These are cached in CI to avoid re-downloading on every run.

+### Apache Spark

+Spark is pre-installed in CI via `.github/actions/setup-render/action.yml`.
+Two settings must be kept in sync:

+- The cache key: `spark-4.0-java17-${{ runner.os }}`
+- The install call: `sparklyr::spark_install(version = "4.0")`

+To upgrade Spark, update both the version string in the install call and the version number in the cache key.
+Changing the cache key will force a fresh download on the next run.

 ## Rerender

 We try to do a rerender after a release of a main package.